nesaranaeem/bangla-hadith-api/README.md

 Salam Walaikum,
-**bangla hadith api collection. also it contains Hadiths in Arabic, Bangla and English**
+**bangla hadith is rest api to get Hadith in Bengali. also it contains Hadiths in Arabic, and English**
+*Method*
 **all request method is get.**
 *NOTE: i have tried my best to provide accurate information. but nobody perfects. i could be wrong because i am human too. if you found any error please contact hello@nesaran.com. please test before use.*
 *jazakallah khair,*